 You’re required by law to carry specific safety equipment.
-Requirements vary according to size and type of boat.
-The legal requirements are minimal and do not maximize your chances of being rescued in a timely manner when an accident happens.
-You’ll need additional equipment to be rescue ready and keep everyone safe.
+Requirements vary according to size and type of boat or paddlecraft.
+The legal requirements are minimal and do not maximize your chance of being rescued in a timely manner if an accident happens.
+You’ll need additional equipment to be rescue ready, increase survival time and keep everyone safe.

-Plan accordingly and enjoy a lifetime of boating adventures!
+Plan accordingly, be prepared and enjoy a lifetime of boating and paddling adventures!

 Depending on boat length and engine type, state law requires the following:

-For a specific list of requirements by boat length and type, review the Washington State required equipment checklist.
+For a specific list of requirements by boat length and type, review the Washington State required equipment checklist (PDF).

 Remember, these items are basic and won’t maximize your chance of survival in an accident.
 There’s additional gear necessary to be rescue ready.